 Well, Here are some of them.

-Biggest eSports Tournaments and Leagues in 2021 (Per Previous Events)
+The Biggest eSports Tournaments and Leagues in 2022 (Anticipated Per The Previous Data)

 1. The International